Benawi/CRUD-PHP/README.md

 - [📝 License](#license)

-# 📖 Hello World! project <a name="about-project"></a>
+# 📖 CRUD PHP! project <a name="about-project"></a>

-Hello World! project is a repository consisting of the following files:
+CRUD PHP! project is a repository consisting of the following files:
 - HTML file (index.html)
 - CSS file (styles.css)
+- JS file
+- PHP fules

 The repository also contains files for setting up linters and validators.